xuankimtran/docs-1/pages/katalon-analytics/docs/setup-org-team-project.md

 ## Create an Organization

+Organizations are shared Katalon TestOps accounts where groups of users can collaborate across several projects at once.
+A user defaults to owning a personal organization and can belong to many organizations.

 1. Log into Katalon TestOps
 2. On the home page, click **Create Organization** at the bottom and confirm your action